FinnWelzmueller/FLASHES2.0/README.md

 For each source, a dashboard is provided, showing all available information.
 In this project, grafana (image grafana/grafana) is used to provide the dashboard environment

 ## Relevance Calculation

+## Deployment Guide

+1. Clone the project to the desired directory.
+2. Fill in your credentials in the env-example file and rename the file to ".env".
+3. Install Docker and compose if not already happened.
+4. Build all services and launch the mongoDB.
+5. Run the script backend/filldb.py, which fills the mongoDB with life.
+You might want to create a venv from the requirements.txt first, which is located in the backend folder.
+6. Once the mongoDB is filled, launch the remaining services.

+Once the Scheduler in the backend is started, the first download is triggered, which downloads all available data.
+Depending on the host system, this can take a while (two or more hours), so be patient and take an eye on the backend logs.
+Once done, the updates are done every day.

 ## Roadmap